Anti-turnpike crowd pins hopes on separate lawsuit, state audit

 In March, Attorney General Gentner Drummond requested an audit of OTA by State Auditor and Inspector Cindy Byrd following the district court ruling in the Open Meeting Act and numerous complaints about the agency’s financial practices.

-Byrd spokesperson Andrew Speno confirmed Thursday the audit of the agency has begun.
+Byrd spokesperson Andrew Speno, meanwhile, confirmed the audit of the agency has begun.

-“Field work has started,” he said.
-“They have their marching orders, the audit is more clearly defined and now they have begun looking through records and finances.”

-How long it will take to complete the audit is unknown, but Speno said “two years would be unusual.”

 OTA has said it cannot move forward with proposed turnpike plans despite Wednesday’s ruling by the state Supreme Court.